Rasmuswinterhag/Portfolio/Anker/index.md

   </pre>
   </details>

-  This is the rocket duck that propells itself forward until it has reached <code>rocketSpeed</code> then stops for a little bit before starting up again.
+  The rocket duck that propells itself forward until it has reached <code>rocketSpeed</code> then stops for a little bit before starting up again.
   <details>
   <summary>Rocket Duck Code</summary>
   <pre>